shrinerb/shrine/doc/design.md

 ## `Shrine`

-A `Shrine` object (also called an "uploader") acts as a wrapper around a storage.
-First the storage needs to be registered under a name:
+A `Shrine` object (also called an "uploader") is essentially a wrapper around the `#upload` storage method.
+First the storage needs to be registered under a
+name:

 ```rb
 Shrine.storages[:file_system] = Shrine::Storage::FileSystem.new("uploads")